 This bill amends the rules governing the Supreme Court and Court of Appeals of Arkansas to establish exclusive original jurisdiction for the Court of Appeals over facial constitutional challenges.
-Specifically, it allows the Court of Appeals to handle cases where a party seeks to declare a provision of an act of the General Assembly, the Arkansas Code, or an administrative rule unconstitutional in all its applications.
-The bill also modifies Rule 1-2 of the court rules to reflect this change, ensuring that the procedure for such challenges aligns with that of bench trials in circuit courts.
+Specifically, it allows the Court of Appeals to handle cases where a party seeks to declare a provision of an act of the General Assembly, the Arkansas Code, or an administrative rule unconstitutional in all its applications under both the United States and Arkansas Constitutions.
+The bill also modifies Rule 1-2 of the court rules to reflect this change, ensuring that the procedures for these cases align with those used in circuit court bench trials.

 Old version HB1832 V2 - 4-7-2025 10:36 AM: 16-13-201(a)